-Vessagiriya is is made in the form of a pabbatha vihara architecture.
-Archaeologists believe that Pabbata Vihara were built merging with a natural rock formation.
+Vessagiriya is made in the form of a pabbatha vihara architecture.
+Archaeologists believe that Pabbata Vihara was built by merging with a natural rock formation.
 These are built by arranging several rectangular building areas (courtyards) at different levels surrounded by water.
 In the upper courtyard itself are the four sacred buildings arranged in specific order.
 In the ancient architecture book ‘Manju Sri Bhashitha Vastuvidyawa” (මඤ්ජු ශ්රී භාෂිත වාස්තුවිද්යාව) written in Sanskrit, these buildings and standards are well explained.

-The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle which contains the four major shrines, a stupa, a bodhighara, a patimaghara and a prasada which has been identified as the uposathaghara.
+The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle that contains the four major shrines, a stupa, a bodhighara, a patimaghara, and a prasada which has been identified as the uposathaghara.
 Vijayaramaya, Pankuliya Asokaramaya, Pacina Tissa Pabbatha Viharaya, Puliyankulama Pabbata Viharaya (Pubbaramaya), Toluvila and Vessagiriya are the temples of this tradition in Anuradhapura.
 Kaludiya Pokuna (Dhakkinagiri Viharaya) in Dambulla, Lahugala Magul Maha Viharaya, Menikdena, Pulukunava in the Gal Oya valley, a group of shrines at the foot of the rock at Sigiriya and Moragoda in Padaviya are the other provincial sites where Pabbata Vihara have been identified.
 (Bandaranayake, 1974).

 References